Edgecension/Edgecension/README.md

 # Hao's Cybersecurity Portfolio
 <a href="https://linkedin.com/in/hao-han-7a7853216"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A resourceful small business owner of a knife-making start up seeking to bring meticulous, aspirational and entrepreneurial spirit into the realms of information technology and cybersecurity.
-Proven ability to manage projects in a timely manner with positive results and a strong commitment to quality and innovation.
+A resourceful owner of a small knife making business seeking to bring meticulous, aspirational and entrepreneurial spirit into the realms of information technology, cybersecurity or manufacturing.
+After completing an accelerated cybersecurity training curriculum from Per Scholas and obtaining the Google Cybersecurity Certificate, I'm confident and motivated to transition into a role related to any of these fields and industries.

 ## Objective
 After completing the Google Cybersecurity Professional Certificate course and an accelerated cybersecurity training curriculum from Per Scholas, it has led me to develop a passion for IT and cybersecurity.
 I'm eager to transition into this field, aiming for an internship or an entry-level role.